An Extra Living Area

 An extra living room opening off the main living area with its own double doors can be a huge asset throughout the life of your family and home.

 With a young family, especially toddlers and pre-schoolers, you need them playing close by so that you can observe and assist them with problems and interaction with others.
 The toddlers usually want to be close by, so that extra room would work well as a play space.
 I have even seen playrooms set up with toddler swings and slides!
 The double doors allow for clear vision and supervision of the younger family members, but, can also be closed to hide the chaos when you are entertaining.

-Let’s move on to the next age group, your primary school age children, they will be wanting access to computers, Xbox or Wii, as well as a space for their Lego and drawing and craft materials.
-One of the most important safety rules with computers and young users is that parents can monitor what they are doing on line, how they interact with others on line and what they are accessing!
+Let’s move on to the next age group, your primary school age children, they will be wanting access to computers, Xbox or PlayStation, as well as a space for their Lego and drawing and craft materials.
+One of the most important safety rules with computers and young users is that parents can monitor what they are doing online, how they interact with others online and what they are accessing!
 Computer Safe Behaviours.
 Open double doors means, not only can you see your children, but that they know you are observing their computer use, generally reducing problems in this area.

 Older teenagers are considered adults from 18, and as such can hopefully be trusted to use computers correctly, at this age they may choose to have their computer in their bedroom.
 One for you to decide on for your family.